Computational method for highly-constrained molecular dynamics of rigid bodies: coarse-grained simulation of auxetic two-dimensional protein crystals: Numerical simulations

-The advantage of this method over the previous one is that it requires the solution of two systems of linear equations instead of one system of mixed quadratic and trigonometric equations.
-Nevertheless, the equivalence between the tangential behavior of the vertices and the angular behavior of the squares assumed by this method is valid only in the infinitesimal limit $\delta t\to0$.
-Therefore, it will be used exclusively in the search for collision times, where the timesteps are presumed to be small enough.
-Also, to reduce the truncation error even more, we exploit the time-reversible character of the SV integration by looking for collision times starting from both $\mathbf{s}(t)$ and $\mathbf{s}(t+\Delta t)$, pushing the dynamics forward or backward respectively, and keeping only the smallest ones.
-This search for collision times is performed by testing the inequality \eqref{eq:test} with the configurations found in Eq. \eqref{eq:qcoord} via the built-in MATLAB function \texttt{fzero}.
+The advantage of this method over the previous one is that it requires solving Eqs. \eqref{eq:lambex}, \eqref{eq:acoord}, and \eqref{eq:qcoord}, which are all linear, instead of Eq. \eqref{eq:shake}, which is a mixed system of quadratic and trigonometric equations.
+Nevertheless, the equivalence between the tangential behavior of the vertices and the angular behavior of the squares assumed by this method is only valid in the infinitesimal limit $\delta t\to0$.
+Therefore, this approach will be exclusively used in the search for collision times, where the time-steps are presumed to be small enough.
+Also, to reduce the truncation error even more, we exploit the time-reversible character of the SV integration by looking for a collision time starting from both $\mathbf{s}(t)$ and $\mathbf{s}(t+\Delta t)$, propagating the dynamics forward and backward respectively, and keeping only the collision time, $\delta^{(\pm)}t_i$, that is the closest to the starting point.
+The collision times are found testing the inequality in Eq. \eqref{eq:test} with the configurations computed with Eq. \eqref{eq:qcoord} via the built-in MATLAB function \texttt{fzero}.\cite{MathWorks2019a}